 (7) A listing of all public utilities and nonregulated power producers, together with consumer contact information for each;

-(9) Demand side management programs available to residential, commercial and industrial customers;
+(9) Demand-side management programs available to residential, commercial, and industrial customers; and

 (P.L.
 1912, ch.
 795, § 9; G.L.
 1923, ch.
 253, § 9; P.L.
 1929, ch.
 1394, § 1; G.L.
 1938, ch.
 122, § 7; G.L.
 1956, § 39-1-7; G.L.
 1956, § 39-1-18; P.L.
 1969, ch.
 240, § 1; P.L.
 1973, ch.
 199, § 1; P.L.
 1996, ch.
 316, § 1; P.L.
 2002, ch.
 144, § 1; P.L.
 2003, ch.
 409, § 1; P.L.
 2006, ch.
 216, § 9.)